 Lia Young Hunt: President & Chief Educational Officer

 Lia has a lifetime experience in the aviation industry.
-From an early age, the airfield was her backyard while father Frank started an aircraft parts business called Goldwings Supply Service, Inc. She is an International Baccalaureate graduate of Mid Pacific Institute and went on to Santa Clara University where she was a stand-out athlete leading the Broncos toward back-to-back championships in the West Coast Conference, earning honors all four years.
+From an early age, the HNL south ramp was her backyard.
+She is an International Baccalaureate graduate of Mid Pacific Institute and went on to Santa Clara University where she was a stand-out athlete leading the Broncos toward back-to-back championships in the West Coast Conference, earning honors all four years.
 Shortly after, she received her Aviation Maintenance Technician certificate and Private Pilot’s license; then spent several years competing professionally on the AVP Beach Volleyball Tour.
+While on tour she was featured in several USA and global ad campaigns for Nike, Bolle, Shiseido and more.
 She returned to Goldwings and in 2007 served as Director of Operations and Strategic Development.
 In 2015, she was named President and Goldwings received our 8(a), SB, WOSB, EDWOSB, HUBZone and DBE certifications.
 This same year, Goldwings was recognized as a finalist for Pacific Business News “Innovative Company of the Year”.
 In 2019 Goldwings was among 3 other Oahu businesses selected to meet with SBA Administrator Linda McMahon on her “Inspire Tour” and was also selected to be the featured business on Office of Hawaiian Affairs’ “Financial Loans Campaign”.
 Lia’s title of Chief Educational Officer reinforces our corporate culture, emphasizing education as a core asset.